bvansomeren/openvpn-freebsd/README.md

 bvansomeren.openvpn-freebsd-server
 =========

 Installs OpenVPN from pkg, creates the CA and creates client certificates.
+Some TODO issues:
+* Removal of users
+* Extending certificates
+* Use EasyRSA to manage certificates, CA etc.

 Requirements
 ------------